35 Website Myths That Still Hurt SEO, GEO and Digital Performance

 Q: Is creating a website a one-time process?

-Q: Does launching a website mean the hard work is done?
+Q: Does launching a website mean the work is finished?

 Q: Do more features always make a website better?